techiediaries/efficientcoder2/_posts/2025-11-11-tired-of-pip-and-venv-meet-uv-your-new-all-in-one-python-tool.md

 I've fully switched my workflow over to UV, and I can't see myself going back.
 It just gets out of the way and lets me focus on the code.

-So, what do you think?
-Have you tried it out?
-Does this sound like something that could simplify your workflow?
-Let me know in the comments!